AGCCS/monitor/README.md

 ## UI for project AGCCS-CTRL22

 This programm aims to develop a web user interface for the Combined Charging System from project AGCCS.
-A supporting server program is needed for regular operation of this UI.
+A supporting server program (see [UI-server](https://github.com/AGCCS/UI-server)) is needed for regular operation of this UI.

 The whole work is developed based on Vue.js and uses Element UI as the UI toolkit.